Skip to main content

 7-2006 [There are no exceptions to applicability of (a)(3)based on either the time period between the 1st and subsequent offense(s) or the jurisdiction in which the convictions occurred]

-16-2006 [If the law of the sending state recognizes the use of an automobile as an element in an assault offense and the offender is so adjudicated, Rule 2.105 (a)(1) applies]
+16-2006 [If the law of the sending state recognizes the use of an automobile as an element in an assault offense and the supervised individual is so adjudicated, Rule 2.105 (a)(1) applies]

 1-2011 [All violations involving the use or possession of a firearm, including hunting, are subject to Compact transfer.]